 Carbon-Ion (C-Ion) is a capacitive energy storage technology using novel nano-carbon materials and advanced electrolytes.
 It is an economically competitive technically viable solution for utility grid energy storage.
 A flexible, multi-functional single and multi-cell (pack) test setup with repeated cycling capability and test data acquisition has been built at EPIC with the capability for constant current, voltage charging, and power discharging.
 EPIC offers expertise in analysis, modeling, and design of the Utility Scale Prototype Energy Storage Demonstrator.

 The Precision Manufacturing research unit is committed to supporting EPIC efforts related to part production and measurement.
 These efforts cover multiple lengths scales from meters in overall dimensions to micrometers in measurement accuracy.
 The two primary resources to achieve this high-quality support are personnel and equipment.
-Personnel include multiple faculty and graduate students from MEES.
-State-of-the-art manufacturing and metrology equipment is maintained in the department and associated laboratories, including the Siemens Large Manufacturing Solutions Laboratory (SLMSL), Center for Precision Metrology (CPM), and Center for Freeform Optics (CeFO).
+Personnel includes multiple faculty and graduate students from MEES.
+State-of-the-art manufacturing and metrology equipment are maintained in the department and associated laboratories, including the Siemens Large Manufacturing Solutions Laboratory (SLMSL), Center for Precision Metrology (CPM), and Center for Freeform Optics (CeFO).

 Externally funded research includes a three-year, $1.8M grant from the University of North Carolina General Administration Research Opportunities Initiative to advance the art and science of metal-based additive manufacturing (AM).
 UNC Charlotte is partnering with NC State University and NC A&T University on this effort.
 A major deliverable of this project is to demonstrate how metal-based additive manufacturing can be used to save time and cost and enable new capabilities.
-Siemens Energy is also participating in this effort with a focus on creation of geometrically complex copper components for generators.
+Siemens Energy is also participating in this effort with a focus on the creation of geometrically complex copper components for generators.
 Siemens Corporate Technology has also joined and is studying in-process methods to detect internal flaws in metal AM parts.

 Current projects encompass research in design, measurement, machining, and other areas.